Ruby Bridges (film)

-Ruby Bridges is a 1998 television film, written by Toni Ann Johnson, directed by Euzhan Palcy and based on the true story of Ruby Bridges, one of the first black students to attend integrated schools in New Orleans, Louisiana, in 1960.
+Ruby Bridges is a 1998 American television film, written by Toni Ann Johnson, directed by Euzhan Palcy and based on the true story of Ruby Bridges, one of the first black students to attend integrated schools in New Orleans, Louisiana, in 1960.
+The film premiered on ABC on January 18, 1998.
 As a six-year-old, Bridges was one of four black first-graders, selected on the basis of test scores, to attend previously all-white public schools in New Orleans.
 Three students were sent to McDonogh 19, and Ruby was the only black child to be sent to William Frantz Elementary School.

-The film received positive reviews, and has an approval rating of 83% on Rotten Tomatoes.
-The film was nominated for several awards, including an NAACP Image award.
-The writer, Toni Ann Johnson, won the 1998 Humanitas Prize for her teleplay.
-The film also won The Christopher Award.
 It is currently available for streaming on Disney+.